timurash/data-visualization-task/README.md

 ### Description

-This is personal project for leveling skills.
+This is a personal project to improve developer skills.
 Here you can find 4 types of visualization, based on one dataset:

 - Line chart